branflakes2/theme-gen/README.md

 Master plan: have a folder full of my favorite wallpapers, and have one be randomly chosen at random.
 Then have this application generate a color scheme for each wallpaper and set them at login.

+I plan to use external tools for the actual generation of the color schemes